While coronavirus may have caused the sudden 2020 spike in remote employees, working from home had already grown by roughly 44% between 2015 and 2020.

 Task management streamlines inter-department communication, allows team leaders to track employee hours and productivity levels, and simplifies the process of generating reports for higher-ups.

-The following best online collaboration tools offer all of the core features mentioned above, in addition to unique interface options, task automation, in-app file editing, and much more.
+The 10 best online collaboration tools shown here include the core features mentioned above in addition to unique interface options, task automation, in-app file editing, and much more.

-Its free plan includes real-time progress updates and activity streams, board and spreadsheet views, and customizable open-source templates/dashboards.
+Its free plan for up to 5 users includes basic task creation, real-time progress updates and activity streams, board and spreadsheet views, and customizable open-source templates/dashboards.

 Wrike also offers several paid add-on features like Wrike Integrate and Wrike Resource.